kacos2000/WindowsTimeline/README.md

 **Other queries (Win10 - 1809):**

 1. [A re-formated Smartlookup view query (1809)](SmartLookup_1809.sql) - Smartlookup  for Win10 v1809 ActivitiesCache.db. *(does not need the JSON1 extension)*.
 2. [WindowsTimeline (1809)](WindowsTimeline1809.sql) - Full SQLite query that works with Win10 v1809 ActivitiesCache.db.
-Will not work with earlier Windows versions (1803) as the latest Windows version has more fields.
+Will not work with earlier Windows versions (1803) as the latest Windows version has more dB fields.

 **Tested on:**
 - [DB Browser for SQLite](http://sqlitebrowser.org/),